kristopolous/DRR/indycast.net/about.md

     http://indycast.net/[station]/[weekday,...]/[start time]/[duration]/[name]

-For instance, if there's a 2 hour show called, say "Darkwaves" at 2AM monday and wednesday mornings, you could do:
+Let's say there's a 2 hour show called, say *Darkwaves* at 2AM Monday and Wednesday mornings, you could do:

     http://indycast.net/rdio/mon,wed/2am/2hr/Darkwaves.xml

-And that url should be openable in anything that ostensibly accepts so called *podcasts*.
+That URL would happily works with anything that ostensibly accepts so-called *podcasts*.

-Or if you prefer, since the XML gets printed in a human readable pretty-print form, you can just cut the BS and do something like this:
+Or if you prefer, since the XML gets printed in a human readable pretty-print format, we can just cut the BS and do something like this:

     $ curl -s kxlu.indycast.net:8890/sun/7pm/1hr/show.xml | grep enclosure
       <enclosure url="http://kxlu.indycast.net:8890/slices/kxlu-201507261900_62.mp3" length="59520000" type="audio/mpeg"/>
       <enclosure url="http://kxlu.indycast.net:8890/slices/kxlu-201508021900_62.mp3" length="59520000" type="audio/mpeg"/>
     $

-Just like a boss.
+Like a boss.
 Alice is a boss.

 BTW, the audio intentionally starts a bit early and goes a bit over because in the real world, shows don't end on some exact NTP millisecond.